Lukisan: Amedeo Modigliani, the Cellist, 1909

 What is aiming at the good life?

-Aiming at the good life wants to prove the primacy ethics over morality.
+Aiming at the good life wants to prove the primacy of ethics over morality.
 Ethics goal is to achieve a good life or to live well and for sure this is the ultimate end of our action.
 Therefore, a good life or to live well has to be done and to be concreted in praxis because the good only can be brought by action.
-As an action, the good bears standard excellence which allows us to characterize the good itself for encompassing our action, for example how to be a good doctor, a good student, a good teacher, etc. This standard excellence is a practice and it provides a compass to the good because it helps us to give a sense to the idea of internal goods immanent to a practice.
+As an action, the good produce standard excellence which allows us to characterize the good itself for encompassing our action, for example how to be a good doctor, a good student, a good teacher, etc. This standard excellence is a practice and it provides a compass to the good because it helps us to give a sense to the idea of internal goods immanent to a practice.
 Internal good realized in a practice according to Mcyntre facilitates initial support for the reflexive moment of self-esteem.
 The necessity of self-esteem is required as our trust to appraise our actions that mean we appraise ourselves as being their author.
 Good life aiming at the good life carries all of the action which is directed to a good life and has their end in a good life.
 Clearly, toward self-esteem, the effort to direct our action to a good life and to bring our action to the end in good life reflects our power and deliberation because we are the author of our actions.
 Then through our power and our deliberation, we search for adequation between our life ideals and our decisions which is the result in practice later on.
 This adequation between the ideal life and the decision is a vital one and leads to the attestation.
 The logic of this attestation works when we are the being the author of our own actions and of our own discourse becomes the conviction of judging and acting well in the approximation of living well.
 But that attestation has to hold with and for the other because living well is not separated from with and for the other.

 What is with and for the others?

 Aiming good life with dan for the others happens in the bond of friendship.
-The richness of friendship starts with the solicitude and solicitude itself is self-esteem.
-In making the ethical aims to be a reality: to live well, a solicitude and self-esteem cannot be separated one from another because they are the foundation of a friendship which is the pillar of the man relation in social life.
+The richness of friendship starts with solicitude and solicitude itself is self-esteem.
+In making the ethical aims to be a reality: to live well, solicitude and self-esteem cannot be separated one from another because they are the foundation of a friendship which is the pillar of the man relation in social life.
 The good life as the ethical aim cannot deny the human relation because the man being is the being that opens to others; a coexistent being.
 For this reason, a good life presupposes friendship which leads to a happy life.
 The friendship itself shapes a transition between the good life reflected in self-esteem and solicitude in the form of solitary virtue and justice rooted in the virtue of human plurality belonging to the political sphere.
-Friendship requires justice because friendship also penetrates to political life.
+Friendship requires justice because friendship also penetrates political life.

 Self-esteem is the primordial reflexive moment of aiming for a good life.
 Friendship itself gives a contribution to self-esteem fully.
 The reason is that the self-esteem in friendship shapes reciprocity of self-esteem between the men who each esteem themselves.
 Then, similitude is the fruit of the exchange between esteem for oneself and solicitude for the other.
-This exchange authorizes us to say that I cannot myself have self-esteem unless I esteem other as myself.
+This exchange authorizes us to say that I cannot myself have self-esteem unless I esteem others as myself.
 As myself means that you too are capable of starting something in the world, of acting for a reason, of hierarchizing your priorities, of evaluating the end of your actions and having done this, of holding yourself in esteem as I hold myself in esteem.
-The peak of similitude is the esteem of the other as a oneself and the esteem of oneself as an other.
-Through the self-esteem, a friend can be defined as another self.
+The peak of similitude is the esteem of the other as oneself and the esteem of oneself as an other.
+Through self-esteem, a friend can be defined as another self.
 This mutual relation of esteem opens the function of solicitude in the relation: solicitude adds essentially the dimension of lack.
 Lack means that we need friends, the need of friends because this need has to do not only with what is active and incomplete in living together but also with the lack which is connected to the very relation of the self to its own existence.
 This lack only can be handled only in friendship.
 A friend has the role of providing what one is incapable of procuring by oneself.
 Here we see that there is a lack which has to be fulfilled and that is why the lack dwells at the heart of the most solid friendship.
 The drive and the willingness to realize the role of friendship for overcoming the lack is called solicitude.
 Because solicitude and self-esteem are so fundamental in friendship, they form solitary virtue.
 This is the beauty of friendship and it is a royal road to the actualization of a good life or to live well.

 Friendship is called royal road because goodness is at one and the same time the ethical quality of the aim of action and orientation of the person toward the others could not be held to be good unless it was done on behalf of the other.
 For Levinas, as quoted by Ricoeur, the term: on the behalf of the other reveals that the other is the master of justice because his face forbids murder and gives command of justice.
 Others are present at all stages or under the interiorized form of “alterity” which allows reflexivity.
 Reflexivity stimulates a consciousness that the self is summoned to responsibility by and for the other.
 Responsibility for the other and justice are the reason why to give solicitude a more fundamental status than obedience to duty.

 The consequence is that friendship has two goodness: external goods and internal good.
 The friend is thought the greatest of external goods because friend alone can direct at the familiarity of shared life.
-Moreover, the life together with shared by a few people gives way to the distribution of shares in a plurality on the scale of a historical, political community.
+Moreover, the life together shared by a few people gives way to the distribution of shares in a plurality on the scale of a historical, political community.
 This distribution of shares by life together means the justice rooted in the virtue of human plurality belonging to the political sphere.
 Justice has a crucial interest to develop a just distribution in political and social life.
 The friend is also considered as the greatest of intrinsic good because friendship works towards establishing the conditions for the realization of ethical goals in life.

-But before these two advantages of friendship are gained, one has to have a friend and to have a friend, one has to have a predisposition: to be friends, they must be mutually recognized as bearing goodwill and wishing well to each other.
+But before these two advantages of friendship are gained, one has to have a friend, and to have a friend, one has to have a predisposition: to be friends, they must be mutually recognized as bearing goodwill and wishing well to each other.
 Bearing goodwill to each other bears a perfect friendship.
 Aristoteles said, “Perfect friendship is the friendship of men who are good and it is alike in virtue; for these wish well alike to each other qua good, and they are good in themselves; and later: And in loving a friend men love what is good for themselves; for the good man in becoming a friend become a good to his friend”.
 Here we see the mutuality of goodness by control of the predicate good applied to agents as well to actions.
 The crown of mutuality of goodness is equality and equality places friendship on the path of justice.
 Through mutuality of goodness, friendship borders on justice.
 But, of course, friendship is not justice to the extent that the latter is governs institutions and the former interpersonal relationship.
 Justice presupposes equality so that equality is presupposed by friendship.
 Then justice constitutes another “point of application” for ethics.
 Equality as the part of justice needs the formalization incarnated in the institution.

 What is in just institutions?